codetit4n/multi-evm-subgraph-example/smart-contracts/Readme.md

 # smart-contracts

 This is a simple ethereum-waffle project.
-It contains smart contracts, unit tests and scripts to deploy the smart contracts.
+It contains smart contracts, unit tests and scripts to deploy and verify the smart contracts on the following testnet chains:
+1. Ethereum Goerli testnet
+2. Polygon Mumbai testnet
+3. Optimism Goerli testnet
+4. Avalanche FUJI testnet
+5. Fantom testnet
+6. Moonbase Alpha - Moonbeam's testnet

 ## Commands
 - Compile contracts: